Last Updated: October 9, 2020

 Despite the food and design’s underlying idiosyncrasy, they fit right – just like a paradox.

-Bacalao Accras roughly translates to salted cod fritters.
+Bacalao Accras (S$15++) roughly translates to salted cod fritters.
 Bar-A-Thym’s rendition is a deep-fried breaded cured cod, fragrant and crispy.
-The Nahm Jhim (Nam Jim/Nam Chim) sauce packs sweet, sour, bitter and spicy but could ease a little on the corriander and garlic, which slightly masks the fried cod.
+The Nahm Jhim (Nam Jim/Nam Chim) sauce packs sweet, sour, bitter and spicy but could ease a little on the coriander and garlic, which slightly masks the fried cod.

 Their bread, imported from France, was great.
 Not just because I adore bread but it was really so thoroughly enjoyable that I finished everything, rationing all 4 slices throughout my meal.

-One of Bar-A-Thym’s signature, a lovely sharing dish of grilled sotong with chorizo and peppers on top of a bed of fregola pasta balls in a buttery sauce.
+One of Bar-A-Thym’s signature is the Mediterranean Sotong, Homemade Chorizo, Fregola Sarda, (S$18++) a lovely sharing dish of grilled sotong with chorizo and peppers on top of a bed of fregola pasta balls in a buttery sauce.

 The sotong’s texture was just right – soft yet ever so slightly chewy.
 It tasted naturally saccharine and fresh, seasoned with a dash of red pepper powder and a tad charred or ‘grill-flavoured’.
 The chorizo added a little spicy edge to the dish.
 Its texture was of the minced, crumbles-in-your-mouth variety.

 Barely visible were small strips of red pepper, packed with deliciously sweet smokey juice.
 Of course not forgetting the chewy pearls of pasta as your source of carbs.
 Btw, note the pun pearls, because it kinda resembles bubble tea pearls.